luismiguelcasadodiaz/inception/learnings/PHP_FPM_learnings.md

 + **Master Process**: A single master process oversees the worker processes.
 + **Worker Processes** (Child Processes): These are the actual PHP interpreters that execute your PHP code.
 PHP-FPM can dynamically create or destroy these workers based on the current load, optimizing resource usage.

-+ **Worker Pools**: PHP-FPM allows you to set up multiple "pools" of workers, each with its own configuration (e.g., different user IDs, group IDs, php.ini settings, resource limits).
++ **Worker Pools**: PHP-FPM allows you to set up multiple "pools" of workers, each with its configuration (e.g., different user IDs, group IDs, php.ini settings, resource limits).
 This is incredibly useful for hosting multiple websites on a single server, providing isolation and better resource control for each site.

 ### Performance Improvements:
 + **Reduced Overhead**: By reusing PHP processes, it avoids the constant startup/teardown overhead of traditional CGI.